santiment/academy/src/docs/sanapi/index.md

 ## Rate Limits

+There are API call rate limits applied per minute, per hour, and per month.
+When the rate limit is reached, an error response with HTTP code 429 is returned.
+The content of the response body contains human-readable format of the error and how much time is left until a request can be made again.
+The remaining time, in seconds, is also returned as the value of the `x-ratelimit-reset` HTTP header.

-There are limits that are applied to every minute, hour, month.
+The rate limits are reset every round minute, round hour and beginning of month.
-We will respond with '429 Too Many Requests'.
-The HTTP response headers contain a number of rate limiting headers that allow you to see how much api calls you have left:
-* x-ratelimit-remaining-month
-* x-ratelimit-remaining-hour
-* x-ratelimit-remaining-minute

-You can also monitor the limits per minute/hour/month with these headers:
+For all date and time value checks UTC timezone is used.

+Additionally, every response contains two sets of headers:

+### Limits applied to the authenticated users

+These headers show the limits applied to the currently authenticated users.
+These values change only when the Sanapi subscription plan changes - whether when it changes or when it expires.

-* x-ratelimit-limit-month
+- x-ratelimit-limit-month
-* x-ratelimit-limit-hour
+- x-ratelimit-limit-hour
-* x-ratelimit-limit-minute
+- x-ratelimit-limit-minute

-When does the amount of requests reset?

-The minute limits are reset every round minute (13:51:00, 13:52:00, etc.), hour limits are reset every hour.
-Month limits are reset on the first of every month at 00:00:00 UTC.
+### Remaining API calls count for the authenticated user

+- x-ratelimit-remaining-month
+- x-ratelimit-remaining-hour
+- x-ratelimit-remaining-minute

 ## Glossary